confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 One of the challenges for Renault is to improve the reliability of quality control for welding seams in automotive body manufacturing.
 Currently, this inspection is consistently performed by a human operator due to the legal dimension related to user safety.
 During an industrial process, this task is resource-consuming.
 The key challenge is to develop an AI-based solution that reduces the number of inspections required by the operator through automated pre-validation.

 Within the [Confiance.ai](https://www.confiance.ai/) Research Program, Renault Group and SystemX worked jointly on the development of trustworthy AI components tackling this problem.
-Now part of the [European Trustworthy Foundation (ETF)](https://www.confiance.ai/foundation/), we want to ensure that these tools effectively validate the proposed AI models according to the trustworthy criteria defined by the industry (Intended Purpose).
+Now part of the [European Trustworthy Foundation (ETF)](https://www.confiance.ai/foundation/), we want to ensure that these tools effectively validate the proposed AI-Component according to the trustworthy criteria defined by the industry (Intended Purpose).

 This industrial use case, provided by Renault Group, represents the “Visual Inspection” thematic through a classification problem.